Nyamori2024/agroecology-api/README.md

 ## 📸 Sample Demo Flow

-In your recorded video or live presentation:
+The following steps are demonstrated in the submitted Loom video (shared via email with the WebMasters Kenya Hiring Team):

 1. Register a user → receive JWT
 2. Upload sample `products.json` via `/ingest/products`
 3. Retrieve products list via `/products`
-4. Access a protected endpoint with the JWT
+4. Access a protected endpoint using the JWT token
-5. Run `npm test` to show green tests and teardown logs
+5. Run `npm test` to show passing tests and clean teardown

 ---